setuabhi/CurrentTime/Kafka.md

             Ack to producer: If acks=all, producer waits until both leader and follower confirm.
             Failover: If kafka1 (leader of P0) goes down → follower kafka2 is promoted to leader.

-      4. ISR = In-Sync Replicas: It’s the set of replicas (leader + followers) that are fully caught up with the leader’s log.
+      4. ISR = In-Sync Replicas: It’s the set of  followers that are fully caught up with the leader’s log.
          How it works:
             Each partition has 1 leader and N-1 followers.
             Followers constantly pull data from the leader.